firstdraft/guides/deploying-to-heroku.md

      ActiveRecord::StatementInvalid (PG::UndefinedTable: ERROR:  relation "users" does not exist
      ```

-     `PG::UndefinedTable`... the issue is that, just like when we clone a new codebase to our own machine, we have to `rails db:migrate` to create[^7] the database!
+     `PG::UndefinedTable`... 🤔 The issue is that, just like when we clone a new codebase to our own machine, we have to `rails db:migrate` to create[^7] the database!
 Right now, on Heroku, none of our migrations have been run.

      <kbd>Ctrl</kbd>+<kbd>C</kbd> to quit the Heroku server log and return to a Terminal prompt.
 To run commands on Heroku (rather than locally), we prefix them with `heroku run`: